DikshantV/KAN-GPT/README.md

 ## Results

 We train and compare KAN-GPT with an equivalent MLP-GPT model on the Tiny Shakespeare dataset.
 We observe that the KAN-GPT performs slightly better than the MLP-GPT.
-We are looking into further experiments to dive deeper.
+I am looking into further experiments to dive deeper.
 The results are shown below:

 | Metrics |   |   |